mvolkmann/blog/src/lua.md

 The `loadfile` function is similar, but it takes a file path from which code is read.
-If no file path is provided, it reads code from `stndin`.
+If no file path is provided, it reads code from `stdin`.

-TODO: Is there an `eval` function that just executes code in a string
-TODO: and doesn't return a function that executes the code?
+The `dofile` function reads code from a file or `stdin`, executes it, and returns all values returned by the code rather than returning a function to be executed later.

 ## Lua Functional (luafun)